cpske/ISP/assignment/week10/auth-exercise.md

         }
 ```

-4.3 When the logged in user submits a todo, it invokes the `add_todo` method.
+### 3.3 Modify `add_todo` so the current user owns the Todo

+This method is invoked when a user submits the TodoForm.
-This method sets the user attribute of the todo and the done flag.
+The method sets the user attribute of the todo and the done flag.

 ```python
 @login_required